-Olympus E-30 versus Olympus E-510
+Olympus E-30 vs E-510

-The Olympus E-30 and the Olympus E-510 are two digital cameras that were revealed to the public, respectively, in November 2008 and March 2007.
+The Olympus E-30 and the Olympus E-510 are two digital cameras that were officially introduced, respectively, in November 2008 and March 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-30 has a resolution of 12.2 megapixel, whereas the E-510 provides 10 MP.
+The E-30 has a resolution of 12.2 megapixels, whereas the E-510 provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-510 is notably smaller (18 percent) than the Olympus E-30.
 Moreover, the E-510 is markedly lighter (23 percent) than the E-30.
 In this context, it is worth noting that neither the E-30 nor the E-510 are weather-sealed.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.